Getnetgit/HoriseonPage-Code-Refactor/README.md

 NA

 ## Usage
 The navigation links on the header will scroll page to differnt section of the page.
-Extra information will be found on the right side. https://user-images.githubusercontent.com/117044854/207790189-880b58d4-7400-400a-9aee-ac197f53b34d.mp4
+Extra information will be found on the right side.
+For more information see the following demo video. https://user-images.githubusercontent.com/117044854/207790189-880b58d4-7400-400a-9aee-ac197f53b34d.mp4

 ## Credits